Your first deployment

 | Nuxt (static) | nuxt generate | .output/public/ or dist/ |

 Auto-detection inspects your package.json and root files.
-You can override the build command and output directory in the wizard.
+You can override the build command and output directory in the wizard, and change everything later in Build settings.

 Not supported (anything that needs a server at request time):